athomasq/athomasq.github.io/navigation/writing.md

 All my new writing can be found at [Pivotal](https://pivotal.substack.com/about), a newsletter of long-form essays on data, markets, investing, technology, startups and more.
 It's good -- [subscribe!](https://pivotal.substack.com/about)

 I've collected some of older essays on this page.
 I've also linked to some of my Twitter threads.
 Popular articles are marked with a ⭐️.

-Enjoy!
+**Update May 2023:** I wrote an e-book -- [check it out!](https://abrahamthomas.gumroad.com/l/wwrni)

 ----